stolostron/compute-operator/README.md

 You must meet the following requirements:

 - `kustomize` (ver.
 4.2.0+)
-- current ACM/MCE/OCM hub (TODO: provide more specific requirements)
+- access to a current ACM/MCE/OCM hub (TODO: provide more specific requirements)
+- access to a kcp instance
 ## Prepare your kubeconfigs

 To use this operator, you will need kubeconfigs for a managed hub cluster and a KCP workspace.